saikrissh9/Ansible-playbook-AWS-custom-Kubernetes-cluster/README.md

-# Capstone project - Ansible playbook to deploy Wordpress & MYSQL in a custom Kubernetes cluster on AWS
+# Capstone project - Ansible playbook to deploy Wordpress & MYSQL in a custom Kubernetes cluster on AWS- Amazon Linux2

 Description:
  Creates Wordpress & MYSQL K8S cluster on AWS using EC2 instances, EIP, and NLB